julisbf/100-days-of-code/log.md

 **Today's Progress**: Continue with the layout for the Pomodoro.

 **Thoughts:** Reorganized some elements from the layout and started with the responsive design.
 Still need to work on that.

+## R1D26 May 01, 2018
+**Today's Progress**: Watched CSS - TCG and CSS Layout Land videos.
+Continue with the layout for the Pomodoro.

+**Thoughts:** Started to understand BEM convention.
+Will be applied on the Pomodoro project.

+## R1D27 May 02, 2018
+**Today's Progress**: Continue with the layout for the Pomodoro.
+Started with the responsive design.

+**Thoughts:** For next time, I should begin with the smallest one that works in browser and afterward start to add more funcionality.

+## R1D28 May 03, 2018
+**Today's Progress**: Layout for the Pomodoro is almost done.

+**Thoughts:** Clock layout works in different sizes but now break time is broken.
+Also want to change the background color depend on what clock is doing, session or break.